Learning When to Sample: Confidence-Aware Selective Sampling for Efficient Chain-of-Thought Reasoning: Method

-We consider a setting where a complete greedy chain-of-thought (CoT) reasoning path is generated for every example.
-Given a question, greedy decoding produces the full CoT and a greedy final answer.
-A lightweight policy model then estimates the probability that the greedy answer is correct based on signals extracted from the completed trajectory.
-The policy outputs a scalar score $\hat{p}\in[0,1]$ and applies a single confidence threshold $\tau$ to partition examples into two decision outcomes:
+Given a question, the LLM produces a completed CoT trajectory and a final answer.
+A GRU-based decision model estimates the probability that the final answer is correct based on the completed trajectory.
+The decision model outputs a scalar probability $\hat{p}\in[0,1]$ and applies a routing threshold $\tau$:

-Predictions in the likely-correct group accept the greedy answer, while predictions in the likely-wrong group are routed to a stronger but more expensive procedure.
+Predictions in the likely-correct group accept the final answer, while predictions in the likely-wrong group are routed to the multi-path aggregation module, instantiated as dynamic voting in our experiments.